BiggerNoise/reload/README.md

 }
 ```

-If the path argument to `reload.Dir()` contains a trailing slash, the directory will be evaluated recursively.
+If the path argument to `reload.Dir()` ends with /... or \..., the directory will be evaluated recursively.

 You can also use `reload.Exec()` to manually restart your process without
 calling `reload.Do()`.